 I found a haven in technical and engineering communication.
 As such, I chose to teach something that is not emotionally draining, and I enjoy all of my lovely literature on my own terms.
 As well, working in the technical fields appeases my need to do something more in the world than theorize (which works better for me).
 I get to help people who do things in the world with solid/tangible outcomes: my stock is from a pilot, a nurse, lumber store owners, dress sellers, painters, veterans, immigrants, and other hard workers.
 For me (and I can only speak for my own experience), having some influence in how technical work gets done is satisfying in a way that reading and writing alone did not.
 My most recent journey is trying to infuse engineering communication + social justice work.
 The students are smart beyond smart, and they are out to change the world.

 I have found that all of my hard work studying rhetorical patterns in literature plays out in fascinating ways in the technical fields, as does storytelling structures, language translation, visualizing words, deep description, etc. Another benefit is this: working with tech/engineering communication, I never read the same thing twice, because the topics are always new!
 And the days when you can explain that writing at technical report is much like writing a murder mystery…all the better!

 Don’t get me wrong; I loved my PhD.
 And my Masters.
 And my undergrad work…all in English lit and ancient languages.
 LOVED it all.
 But that love didn’t work out well for me in the classroom as a career, so I had to find a way to keep my mind engaged and my heart healthy.
 Other people were built to do theory and lit teaching; it just wasn’t for me.

-End note: As of late, I have also found that I have little patience with fiction (unless it’s Erdrich or Rowling).
+End note: As of late, I have also found that I have little patience with fiction (unless it’s Erdrich).
 My tastes have moved decidedly towards non-fiction naturalists, a nice counterpoint to technical prose.